stacksgov/sips/sips/sip-x/sip-x-nft-metadata.md

 # Abstract

 Non-fungible tokens or NFTs for short are digital assets registered on blockchain with unique identifiers and properties that distinguish them from each other.
-SIP-009 defines the trait how ownership of an NFT is managed.
-This SIP aims to provide a flexible standard to attach meta data to NFTs, like descriptions or urls to digital files.
+SIP-009 defines the trait for how ownership of an NFT is managed.
+This SIP aims to provide a flexible standard to attach metadata to NFTs, like descriptions or urls to digital files.

 # License and Copyright